Text-only websites are quite useful, especially today, because web pages are increasingly filled with ads, videos, and bandwidth-heavy content.

 - Current Events — Wikipedia’s current events, delivered daily

-Use Browser’s Reader Mode or Textize To Get Text-Only Pages
+Use Reader Mode In Your Web Browser To Get Text-Only Pages

 You can also use “Reader Mode” in many web browsers.
 This mode strips the page down to text and content-related images.
-You can read how to enable this mode here.
+You can read how to enable this mode in various browsers here.

-You can also make use of Textise service which will create a text-only version of the web page.
+You can also use the Textise service, which will create a text-only version of the web page.